 How much bandwidth do I need?

-It is the million-dollar question, and many factors go into estimating your usage needs.
+It is a million-dollar question, and many factors go into estimating your usage needs.
 You’ll need to consider your Wi-Fi and fixed-line connections.
 Wired or fixed-lines tend to be more consistent.
 When you measure your existing internet speeds, you should check at a few different times of day on both your wired and wireless connections.